TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 22/1 Chronicles 22.6.md

 ---

-Then he called for Solomon his son, and charged him to build a house for Jehovah, the God of Israel.
+Then he called for Solomon his son, and commanded him to build a house for Yahweh, the God of Israel.